Alexei Navalny says he is being 'tortured' in prison | DW | 25.03.2021

 Navalny is Russian President Vladimir Putin's most prominent opponent.
 He was detained in January directly after landing in Russia from Germany where he had been convalescing after being poisoned with a nerve agent.

-He was sentenced to two and a half years in a penal colony in February on embezzlement charges.
+He was sentenced to 2 1/2 years in a penal colony in February on embezzlement charges.
 His allies say his incarceration is an attempt to silence political opposition to Putin.

+The penal colony where Navalny is being held is notorious for a strict regime, which includes standing at attention for hours.

 Rights groups in Russia and abroad and Western governments have called for his release.